tuura/fantasi/doc/README.md

 To use the FANTASI hardware accelerator, on the other hand, you will need the following:

-* **An Altera FPGA board** - in our experiments, we used the Altera DE4 board that embeds the Stratix IV FPGA.
+* **An Altera FPGA board** - in our experiments, we used the Altera DE4 board that embeds the Stratix IV FPGA (EP4SGX230KF40C2).
 However, any FPGA by Altera can be used.
 * [**Quartus Prime
 Software**](https://www.altera.com/downloads/download-center.html) - the
 Altera design environment for the usage of any Altera FPGA board.
 We suggest to download the latest version of the software currently available.
-The lite edition version enables the compilation and synthesis of hardware into some of the Altera FPGA boards available.
+The lite edition version allows the compilation and synthesis of hardware into some of the Altera FPGA boards available.
 However, a license is required for the usage of the latest and bigger FPGA, such as the one that we used.
 In our experiments, we used the Quartus v16.1.